physrisk/website-source/articles/2012/ekonofizika-pastangos-naujai-pazvelgti-i-socialinius-mokslus.md

 Next B. M. Roehner delves into the problem of intercommunication between physicists and economists.
-He claims that some neoliberal societies (the most prominent of them is [Mont Pelerin Society](http://en.wikipedia.org/wiki/Mont_Pelerin_Society "Mont Pelerin Society on Wikipedia")) are more concerned with propaganda of neoliberal ideas rather than doing science.
+He claims that some neoliberal societies (the most prominent of them is [Mont Pelerin Society](https://en.wikipedia.org/wiki/Mont_Pelerin_Society "Mont Pelerin Society on Wikipedia")) are more concerned with propaganda of neoliberal ideas rather than doing science.
 These organizations tend to have more ideological goals than scientific interests.
 Therefore the current situation in Economics might be even compared to religious traditions (these ideas are more broadly developed in \[cite id="Nelson2001UniversityPark"\]).
-In our opinion this might explain the economists' conservativeness, though the physicists should not see it as the main reason for the miscommunication.
+In our opinion this might explain the economists' conservative attitude, though the physicists should not see it as the main reason for the miscommunication.